-Max Gibson is a composer of instrumental, vocal, electroacoustic, sonic art, and theatre music, and has had works performed in Australia, Belgium, Canada, Sweden, Turkey, the USA, and across the UK.
-He also writes poems, which have been presented in Belgium, and the USA.
+Max Gibson is a composer, performer, poet, and improviser.
+His compositions include works for instruments, voices, electroacoustic mediums, sonic art, and theatre music, and he has had works performed in Australia, Belgium, Canada, Sweden, Turkey, the USA, and across the UK.
+His poems have been presented in Belgium, and the USA.

 He has recently attended various composition courses including the first SCBA Composers Course 2018, SoundMine 2018 & 2017, Benslow Music 2018, St. Magnus 2017, and Arts Offstage 2017.
 Through these courses he has studied with Mike Svoboda, Simon Holt, Alasdair Nicholson, Sally Beamish, Wim Henderickx, Diederick Glorieux, Jorrit Tamminga, and the director Peter Thomson.
 His previous teachers include Michael Zev Gordon, Daria Kwiatkowska, Scott Wilson, Howard Skempton, John Woolrich, Michael Finnissy, David Myska, and Andrew Toovey.

-He is currently studying for an M.A. in World Music Studies at Wesleyan University, Middletown, Connecticut, USA.
+He is currently undertaking an M.A. at Wesleyan University, where he studies composition, improvisation, electronic music, and Javanese gamelan.
 He holds degrees from the University of Birmingham, and the Royal Birmingham Conservatoire, and he has also spent time studying at the University of Western Ontario, Canada, and the National University of Singapore.
 In addition to his studies he was an LSO Soundhub Associate (2017-18), and his piece The Comfort of Strangers, recently received a commendation from the NCEM Composition Competition 2018.